endevver/mt-plugin-content-wizard/README.md

 previous steps to complete fields.

 At the last step, click Complete Wizard.
-The contents of the submitted fields are saved as a new asset, and the familiar Asset Insert dialog is presented: enter a name, description, and tags for this asset (if desired) and select to insert this asset into a new entry.
+The contents of the submitted fields are saved as a new asset, the rendered output template module is returned to the user, along with the contents of the `wizard_complete_text` key.

 ## Inserting Structured Content